Ozzyboshi/docker-consul-discover/README.md

 The intent is that you would run this container on any host that has containers that need to call remote services in your infrastructure.

-From within a container on a host running docker-discover, they can reach remote containers by hitting the docker bridge IP or the host IP and the corresponding `EXPOSE`ed port of the service.
+From within a container on a host running docker-consul-discover, they can reach remote containers by hitting the docker bridge IP or the host IP and the corresponding `EXPOSE`ed port of the service.

 ### Usage

 To run it:

-    $ docker run -d --net host --name docker-discover -e ETCD_HOST=1.2.3.4:4001 -p 127.0.0.1:1936:1936 -t jwilder/docker-discover
+    $ docker run -d --net host --name docker-discover -e ETCD_HOST=1.2.3.4:4001 -p 127.0.0.1:1936:1936 -t ozzyboshi/docker-consul-discover

 Then start any containers that need to access remote containers.
 You'll likely want to pass the host's IP or the docker bridge IP as an env variable to make it easy for call proxied services.